-- 1. Click <SQL Server 2008 Express Edition> on the WinQI download page.
-This will take you to the SQL Server download website. - Choose the <Download> button for the file called SQLEXPR_x64_ENU.exe (Windows 8/10 64-bit).
+- Expand the tab "Software Instructions & Tutorial Video" tab and under the "Supporting Software section, click "<Microsoft SQL Server 2019 Express Edition> on the WinQI download page.
+This will take you to the SQL Server download website. - 2.
+Click the <Download> button for the file called SQLEXPR_x64_ENU.exe (Windows 8/10 64bit).
 Then choose <Run>, or <Save> it to your desktop and then <Run> it. - 3.
 If you are running Windows 8, you will see a User Access Control Panel prompt asking you whether it should allow the installation software to make changes to your computer.
 Select <Yes>. - 4.
 Accept the End User License Agreement; then click <Install> and <Next> on the next pages. - 5.
 Complete setup and installation by choosing All Default Options in the SQL Server Installation Wizard.
 At the end of the wizard, you will click <Install> and then <Finish> to complete the process. - 6.
 The SQL Server folder is created automatically in your Program Files folder.

-1.3.3 Step 3: WinQl installation
+1.3.3 Step 3: WinQI installation